Tupolev Tu-95: Modernization

-Starting in the 2000s, the Russian air force started to study different options for the modernisation of its Tu-95MS fleet.
+Starting in the 2000s, the Russian Air Force started to study different options for the modernisation of its Tu-95MS fleet.
 Even before the start of the modernisation program, in 2003 the aircraft were made compatible with the Kh-555 missile.
 Then, the proper modernisation program was initiated.
 Development officially started when a research and development contract was issued to Tupolev by the Russian Defence Ministry, on 23 December 2009.
-The modernisations are only applied to the Tu-95MS16s using the K-016 Sprut missile initialisation system, and not to the aircraft using the older K-012 Osina (the K-016 allows the use of longer-ranged Kh-55SM missiles); in other words, only the aircraft manufactured from 1986 onwards are modernised.
+The modernisations are applied to only the Tu-95MS16s using the K-016 Sprut missile initialisation system, and not to the aircraft using the older K-012 Osina (the K-016 allows the use of longer-ranged Kh-55SM missiles); in other words, only the aircraft manufactured from 1986 onwards are modernised.
 In total, this represents a fleet of between 30 and 35 aircraft.
 The program is divided into two steps: the first one consists of making the aircraft compatible with Kh-101/102 cruise missiles.
 These are too big to fit in the internal missile bay; hence, new external hardpoints are added.
 A total of eight Kh-101/102s can be carried under four double missile pylons, in addition to six Kh-55/55SM/555s in the internal rotary missile launcher.
 Several pieces of equipment are also replaced in this first step of the modernisation, including the satellite signal reception system, the instrument landing system, and other navigation systems.
 The first Tu-95 modernized to carry the Kh-101/102 missiles was the Tu-95MS Saratov, rolled out at the Beriev aircraft plant in Taganrog in early 2015.
 It was transferred to the Russian Air Force in March 2015.
 Since 2015, the serial modernisation is carried out also by the Aviakor aircraft plant in Samara at a rate of three aircraft per year.
-The first Tu-95 modernized by Aviakor was the Tu-95MS Dubna, transferred to the Russian Air Force on 18 November 2015.
+The first Tu-95 modernized by Aviakor was the Tu-95MS Dubna, transferred to the Russian Aerospace Forces on 18 November 2015.
 In the future, Tu-95MSs are to be upgraded with the SVP-24 sighting and computing system from the Russian company Gefest & T.

 The second step of the modernisation program is also the most extensive one, and is known as Tu-95MSM.
 It includes the installation of the new Novella NV1.021 passive electronically scanned array radar instead of the current Obzor-MS, a new S021 navigation system and the Meteor-NM2 airborne defense complex.
 In addition, the aircraft modernized to the "MSM" variant will be equipped with upgraded Kuznetsov NK-12MPM turboprop engines, together with new AV-60T propellers, reducing the vibration level by 50%.
-Lastly, the tail turret is deleted.
+Lastly, the tail turret has been removed.
 The first Tu-95MSM made its maiden flight on 22 August 2020.
 A new contract on upgrading Tu-95MS strategic missile-carrying bombers to the Tu-95MSM level was signed in August 2021.